cmeiklejohn/cmeiklejohn.github.io/_posts/2021-01-14-a-fun-disterl-bug.markdown

 * Process identifiers are relative.
 For example, a process identifier `0.25.0` is a process on the local machine; we know this because the first position in the process id is a 0.
 This refers to process 25 on the local node.

-* If I send this process identifier in a message to another machine, that process will display as `X.25.0`; in this case, the X will be the position in the connection list of the node that the identifier came from.
+* If I send this local process identifier `0.25.0` in a message to another machine, it will be received at the other machine as `X.25.0`; in this case, the X will be the position in the connection list of the node that the identifier came from.
 This means that `0.25.0` on machine A and machine B refers to two different processes.

 * It gets even more complicated: if A sends a local process identifier to B and B then forwards to C and C isn't connected to A yet?
 A will be connected to C in order to properly name the process identifier.
 If this can't happen, the process will crash.